Kava Plant and Drink: Key Facts

 Kava Chemotypes

-The main active ingredients in kava responsible for its psychoactive and medicinal qualities are known as kavalactones and are concentrated in the plant's rootstock and roots.
+The main active ingredients in kava responsible for its effects are known as kavalactones, concentrated in the plant's rootstock and roots.
+Different cultivars naturally display distinct compositions and concentrations of these compounds.
+For a deep dive into this fascinating topic, check out our detailed [blog post on kava chemotypes].

 Freshly harvested kava plant.
 Stems (on the right) need to be separated from the rootstock (on the left).